Annie Elizabeth Helme

-Annie Elizabeth Helme (1874-1963) was the first female mayor of the City of Lancaster in the United Kingdom (per her appointment in 1932).
+Annie Elizabeth Helme (1874–1963) was the first female mayor of the City of Lancaster in the United Kingdom (per her appointment in 1932).
 She was a widow and supporter of peace who took her daughter as her lady mayoress.
 She insisted on being called Mr Mayor.

 Early life

 She was born Annie Elizabeth Smith in Bradford on 18 February 1874 into a Liberal family, her father was Isaac Smith, who was Mayor of Bradford in 1883 and 1885.
 She married Walter C Helme, a physician.
-Theyhad a house in Queens Square; her brother-in-law was Norval Helme (Lancaster MP).
+They had a house in Queens Square; her brother-in-law was Norval Helme (Lancaster MP).

 Suffragist activity

 In 1911 Helme helped organize Lancaster Suffrage Society and was its joint secretary.
 They invited Miss Corbett, a London suffragette, to speak at their monthly meeting.
 With the war, her attention expanded to include war relief work.
 She was a committee person and served on the Board of Guardians.
 She was appointed as Secretary of a Central Committee of Ladies.
 She became a member of the Education Committee.